r-hub/blog/content/post/2020-07-27-js-r/index.md

 Now, what about executing JS code at compile time i.e. when knitting?
 For that the experimental [bubble](https://github.com/ColinFay/bubble#knitr) package provides a knitr engines that uses [Node](https://nodejs.org/en/) to run JavaScript chunks and insert the results in the rendered output.

 The [js4shiny](https://pkg.js4shiny.com) package blends of the above approaches in [html\_document\_js()](https://pkg.js4shiny.com/articles/literate-javascript.html), an R Markdown output for [literate JavaScript programming](https://pkg.js4shiny.com/articles/literate-javascript.html).
 In this case, JavaScript chunks are run in the reader's browser and console outputs and results are written into output chunks in the page, mimicking R Markdown's R chunks.

-If you like the literate programming approach to learning and using JavaScript, keep your eye on the [reactor](https://github.com/herbps10/reactor) package.
-It's an experimental package that aims to bring [Observable notebooks](https://observablehq.com/) into R Markdown documents.

 #### Different problem, using JS libraries in Rmd documents